WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Analog/index.md

 Examining it, it has several important features:

 * **Voltage Divider** - The output of the solar panel comes in on the `6V_Solar` net and the first thing that happens is that it hits a voltage divider (`R16` and `R17`) that divides the input voltage in half by sinking half of it to `GND`.
 Typically, solar panels output a maximum of `6.5V`, so by dividing that in half, at full power the ADC will only receive `3.25V` at maximum.
 * **Transient Voltage Suppression** - `D1` in the diagram is a diode that connects the divided voltage output to the `3V3` rail.
 As long as the voltage to that diode is less than the voltage on the `3V3` rail, it will go into the ADC as, expected.
-However, if a voltage spike occurs and that voltage exceeds the `3V3` raile, for instance, if there's a static eletricity discharge from the solar panel, it will dump any excess voltage onto that rail.
+However, if a voltage spike occurs and that voltage exceeds the `3V3` rail, for instance, if there's a static electricity discharge from the solar panel, it will dump any excess voltage onto that rail.
 * **Smoothing Capacitor** - `C2` in the diagram is a `0.1µf` capacitor that will store the input voltage and resist fast changes to the voltage level, providing a smoother value.

-Additionally, there is one more intersting component in the circuit, `D2`, which is a diode that will make sure when the Meadow board is plugged into USB, the `5V` rail power isn't fed into the solar intensity gauge circuit.
+Additionally, there is one more interesting component in the circuit, `D2`, which is a diode that will make sure when the Meadow board is plugged into USB, the `5V` rail power isn't fed into the solar intensity gauge circuit.

 ### Analog Reference (`AREF`)